Understanding the Difference Between Megabit and Megabyte

 • Megabit (Mb): A megabit consists of one million bits.
 Commonly used in the context of internet speeds, megabits per second (Mbps) indicate how many bits of data can be transferred over a network in one second.

-Example: A 100 Mbps internet speed means you can transfer 100 million bits of data per second.
+Example: If you have a 100 Mbps NBN plan, you can transfer 100 million bits of data per second.

 Example: A 100 MB file size implies it contains 100 million bytes of data.